Purchasing a dog is a big step in the journey of your life. It’s more than just an object; it’s a 10-15 year contract of love and loyalty.

-So it is important that the first toy should be very small and easy to maneuver so that your dog can get used to playing with it easily.
+So the first toy must be very small and easy to manoeuvre so that your dog can get used to playing with it easily.

 It is important to note that just placing the toy beside your dog or in its crate isn’t usually enough for your dog to start playing with it.

-It is important that you take time to introduce the toy to your Havamalt and help it play with it and maneuver it around so that it knows how to make the most use of it.
+You must take time to introduce the toy to your Havamalt and help it play with it and manoeuvre it around so that it knows how to make the most use of it.

 The first toy can either be a small ball that can roll around or a chew toy that can easily be picked up by your Havamalt.

 Where a small ball can be a very great companion toy, a chew toy will help your dog with teething and will allow it to develop a habit of chewing just the toy and not other stuff in the house.